YuhangSong/DHP/README.md

 * [Setup a environment to run our code.](#setup-an-environment-to-run-our-code)
 * [Reproduce visualized results from the paper.](#results-visualization)

-**Warning**: We have been working a updated version of DHP based on PyTorch with much more friendly setup procedures and strong GPU acceleration (The structure of the code is also cleaner).
-This project is currently maintained, but will be depreciated in the future.

-See [DHP-PyTorch](https://github.com/YuhangSong/DHP-pytorch) for the updated version.
-(Currently unavailable due to the copyright of our work)

 ## Download PVS-HMEM database

 Our PVS-HMEM (Panoramic Video Sequences with Head Movement & Eye Movement database) database contains both **Head Movement** and **Eye Movement** data of **58** subjects on **76** panoramic videos.